-Centre for Research-based Innovation in Sustainable fish capture and Pre-processing technology
+Centre for Research-based Innovation in Sustainable fish capture and Processing technology

-The goal of the centre is a paradigm shift within fisheries technology.
+The goal of the centre was a paradigm shift within fisheries technology.

 |Financed by:||The Research Council of Norway|

 |In cooperation with:||The Institute of Marine Research in Norway is hosting the centre.
 Partners are Scantrol AS, Kongsberg Maritim AS / Simrad, Egerssund Group AS, Nergård Havfiske AS, The Norwegian Fishermen’s` sales organisation for pelagic fish and The Norwegian Fishermen's Sales Organisation.|